5 Back-to-School Power Moves for the best school year ever

 As kids count down the days before school starts, parents can add up the ways they can help kids transition into a new year of learning.

 Getting kids off to a good start requires practical strategies.
-That’s why A+ Schools partnered with Be a Learning Hero, a national initiative that helps parents and kids start the new academic year with excitement and continue that energy through the school year.
+Be a Learning Hero, a national initiative, helps parents and kids start the new academic year with excitement and continue that energy through the school year.

 Be a Learning Hero’s research-based campaign, Super 5: Back-to-School Power Moves, offers five important actions parents can take to help set kids up for success throughout the new school year.
 Follow the links for additional tips and strategies.